Raudbjorn/pdq-wasm/README.md

 1. Set up GitHub Pages to serve the WASM files
 2. Configure a CNAME for your domain
 3. Load from your custom domain: `https://cdn.yourdomain.com/pdq.wasm`

+**Security Note:** As a best practice, only load WASM modules from trusted sources.
+The `wasmUrl` option dynamically loads and executes WebAssembly code in your application.
+Always verify that the URL points to a trusted CDN or your own infrastructure.
+For production applications, consider:
+- Using Subresource Integrity (SRI) hashes when supported
+- Hosting WASM files on your own domain with proper CORS headers
+- Implementing Content Security Policy (CSP) to restrict allowed sources

 ## Examples